yyeshchev96/python-solid-design-principles/README.md

-# Python SOLID Design Principles
+# SOLID Design Principles in Python

 Code examples of violating and applying SOLID principles in Python